G-Core/product-documentation/documentation/dns/dns-plugins/use-gcore-dns-as-a-secondary-dns-with-octodns.md

 octodns-sync: command not found
 ```

 Most likely you are not in virtualenv.
-Do steps № 4-6 again.
+Do steps no. 4-6 again.

 9\.
 Go to the "config" directory you have already created.